2qx/awesome-bitcoin-cash/CONTRIBUTING.md

 ## Editorial Guidelines

-- Software should be actively maintained and up-to-date with the most recent hard-fork, if that's needed.
+- Software should be actively maintained and up-to-date with the most recent upgrade, if that's needed.
 - Projects and apps should be functional and ideally have usage by the community.
 - Projects which are large and multifaceted may appear in multiple places, but the same link should never be duplicated.
 - Everything should be awesome: open-source, functional, uses Bitcoin Cash, have documentation and tests, or has most of these.
 - You should not submit a project you created or contributed to, rather, it should be promoted to the wider community.
-However, there is an awesome loophole if your pull request is submitted two days before or after the code freeze preceding a chain hard-fork.
+However, there is an awesome loophole if your pull request is submitted two days before or after the code freeze preceding a chain upgrade.

 ## Formatting